-In the first aspect, Right View helps us to have a clear view of the nature of this life, or a clear view of the spiritual path we are following.
+In Noble Eightfold Path, Right View helps us to have a clear view of the nature of this life, or a clear view of the spiritual path we are following.
 Then Right Intention is the second aspect that will help us develop the right mindset, the right intention to continue walking on that spiritual path.
 In this article, LotusBuddhas will explains to you the meaning and importance of Right Intention in our Buddhist practice.

 Right Intention (samyak saṃkalpa), also known as Right Thought or Right Resolve, is the second step on the Noble Eightfold Path in Buddhism.
 This path is a core teaching in Buddhism, guiding practitioners towards the cessation of suffering (dukkha) and the attainment of enlightenment.